-HELPFUL HINT: Applications for the Licensed Vocational Nursing (LVN) program are accepted annually from January to February 15 and for the Associate Degree (RN) program are accepted annually from March 1 through May 15.
+HELPFUL HINT: Applications are accepted annually by appointment for the Licensed Vocational Nursing (LVN) program from January through February, and for the Associate Degree (LVN to RN) program from May through June.

 Withdrawals

 Withdrawing or dropping all courses during any semester may result in the student being required to repay his or her financial aid.
 Students who withdraw during the first 60 percent of a semester may owe money and hours back to the aid programs.
 This will be calculated at the time of total withdrawal using Department of Education proratta refund software.
 Students will be blocked from enrollment until arrangements to repay the funds have been made.
 All students receiving financial aid or veterans' benefits must report to the Financial Aid Office before submitting their drop slips to the Office of Admissions & Records and Business Office.